-SAP reported Wednesday double-digit revenue growth in the third quarter, benefiting from a strong performance in the Americas and double-digit growth in the Asia-Pacific and Japan region, and high demand for its new technologies like HANA across all regions.
+SAP on Wednesday reported double-digit revenue growth in the third quarter, benefiting from a strong performance in the Americas and growth in the Asia-Pacific and Japan region, and high demand for its new technologies like HANA across all regions.

-The company has also revised upwards its revenue guidance for 2012 which includes its October acquisition of Ariba, and expects to reach the upper-end of the guidance if there isn't a deterioration in the macroeconomic environment.
+The company has also revised upwards its revenue guidance for 2012 which includes its October acquisition of Ariba, and expects to reach the upper end of the guidance if the macroeconomic environment doesn't deteriorate.

 In the quarter ended Sept.
 30, revenue was ¬3.9 billion (US$5 billion at the exchange rate on the last day of the quarter), up 16 percent from the same quarter a year ago, according to international financial reporting standards (IFRS).
 Software revenue grew 17 percent to ¬1 billion, while software and software-related service revenue was up 19 percent to ¬3.2 billion.

 Profit was however down 51 percent to ¬618 million from the same quarter a year earlier, when the company's reduction of the provision for its TomorrowNow litigation with Oracle boosted profits.
 Profit was also impacted by a ¬64 million expense related to the currency hedging of the purchase price for the Ariba acquisition.

 The business software company's revenue from its in-memory platform HANA was ¬83 million, putting it on track to meet full-year expectations of at least ¬320 million from the technology, the company said.
 Mobile revenue was ¬48 million which the company said was also on track to meet full-year forecast of ¬220 million.